christophergarthwood/appdevstig_docs/Template_003_ApplicationConfigurationGuideStandard.md

 |Compiling options                  | [-C -g -fbacktrace -fcheck=bounds -O5]                             |
 |Linking options                    | [-lnetcdff -lnetcdf -ljpeg -lmfhdf -ldf -lhdf5_hl -lhdf5 -ldl -lm -lz -ljpeg] |

 ### ***Compilation Directives***

 ***Example:***
 MLD is a C application that requires compilation for OFM-CS to function.
-The information showing below illustrates those requirements for a successfull build.
-Note that the Makefile and ./build_mld.sh script have full details necessary to replicate compilation and linkng.
+The information shown below illustrates those requirements for a successfull build.
+Note that the Makefile and ./build_mld.sh script have full details necessary to replicate compilation and linking.

 |Compilation Directive              | Requirements                                                       |
 |-----------------------------------|--------------------------------------------------------------------|